top of page

 Quite a few ended up in the British Army floating about as re-tooling at the R.S.A.F Enfield factory for the New L1A1 Service rifle took longer than expected also the ongoing wild cat strike's at the Government Liverpool Factory RSAF Fazakerley in 1956 ,1957 and in 1959 held up production

-The only other manufacturer of the L1A1 was the big private Arms manufacturer BSA & Co who were the only arms company big enough to tool up for such a large project.
+The only other manufacturer of the L1A1 was the big private arms manufacturer BSA & Co who were the only Arms Company big enough to tool up for such a large project.

-BSA started production in early 1958 just eight later than RSAF Enfield who start limited production in 1957.
+BSA started production in early 1958, just eight months later than RSAF Enfield who start limited production in 1957.

 There are records that indicate that a large number of Troop trial's X8 rifles were held as 'War Reserve' at Central stores at 'Donnington' but were scrapped later.